charlesRmajor/base-expo-native-project/README.md

     * nested hierarchies
     * standardize passing navigation links (redux state)
 * add instructions for cloning this repo, getting cocoapods, more detail using yarn, etc.
+    * using your own in app purchases
+    * stripping out un-needed code
 * add default fallbacks for styled components

-* change theme in app
+* change theme in app:
+    * add other themes

 * Expo-Project:
     * add expo-based notifications (maybe?)